uranusjr/snafu/README.rst

     snafu use 2.7

-The version used first (3.5 in this example) takes precedence if there are conflicting commands, e.g. if both 2.7 and 3.5 has `virtualenv` installed, the 3.5 version will be linked.
+The version used first (3.5 in this example) takes precedence if there are conflicting commands, e.g. if both 2.7 and 3.5 have ``virtualenv`` installed, the 3.5 version will be linked.

 Check the current using order::